My certificate of recognition for being one of four finalists for

 As I mentioned, this story has a similar quality to the case of

 Briar Rose, a puppy that BCAS veterinarians feared may have been exposed to rabies.
 In that incident, BCAS ignored offers from a rescue group to provide a required quarantine for Briar Rose.
 The shelter made no effort to confirm reports that the puppy had been vaccinated for rabies.
 And after just two days, they euthanized her, despite the shelter's four day hold policy.
 A rabies test after her death was negative.
+Fortunately Buddy Boy's story has a happy ending.
+But his whole ordeal appears to have been unnecessary.

 BCAS veterinarians not only saw wolf-like qualities where none existed.
 They also refused to send Buddy Boy to rescue where he would have been far more comfortable during the long wait for DNA results.